 Simplifies marketing: Built-in SEO and easy optimization allow online stores to rank higher in organic search engines such as Google for increased discovery and lower customer acquisition costs.

 Automates shipping and taxes: Printing shipping labels, calculating sales taxes based on customer location, and sending notification emails to customers.

 Manage products: From SKUs and variations (size, color, quantity) to product names and images, ecommerce software allows an online store manager to get a high-level view or drill down to the specifics without any technical knowledge required.

 Customer & order management: Managing an order from inception to delivery is crucial to the success of any business.
 Ecommerce software lets you filter by customer, check order status, and make changes on the fly.
 Integrations with email platforms such as Mailchimp provide another medium for managing customer communications.

 Enhance overall user experience: If customers can't find what they need — and fast — then ecommerce software hasn't done it's job.
 Hosted solutions offer service-level agreements to guarantee uptime, and simple website management with analytic insights help you find optimization opportunities.

 Physical storefronts are not an alternative to online businesses: in fact, they can enhance each other.
 An online presence greatly expands a business' reach and brand awareness, opening up sales to the entire web (as opposed to nearby customers only).
 Ecommerce is estimated to comprise 10% of the economy in 2015, with predicted growth of 44% by 2019.
-Many physical stores are adopting ecommerce due to the the ability to reach more people and expand their brand across all channels.
+Many physical stores are adding ecommerce platforms like BigCommerce due to the the ability to reach more people and expand their brand across all channels.
 They can now display, solicit and ship their products or services to the end-user, or the customer who bought what they're selling.